databricks/terraform-provider-databricks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `make test` run locally
 - [ ] relevant change in `docs/` folder
 - [ ] covered with integration tests in `internal/acceptance`
-- [ ] relevant acceptance tests are passing
 - [ ] using Go SDK
 - [ ] using TF Plugin Framework